Ramesses II

 BATTLE OF KADESH

 "No other prince was with me, no general officers, no one in command of the archers or chariots.
 My foot-soldiers deserted me, my charioteers fled before the foe, and not one of them stood firm beside me to fight against them."
-Then said His Majesty: "Who art you, then, my father Amon?
+Then said His Majesty: "Who are you, then, my father Amon?
 A father who forgets his son?
-Or have I committed aught against you?
+Or have I committed aught against you? [...]

-"I cry out with joy when he hails me from behind: 'Face to face with thee, face to face with thee, Ramses Miamun, I am with you!
+I cry out with joy when he hails me from behind: 'Face to face with thee, face to face with thee, Ramses Miamun, I am with you!
 It is I, thy father!
 My hand is with you, and I am worth more to you than hundreds of thousands.
-I am the strong one who loves valour; I have beheld in thee a courageous heart, and my heart is satisfied; my will is about to be accomplished!'
+I am the strong one who loves valor; I have beheld in thee a courageous heart, and my heart is satisfied; my will is about to be accomplished!'

-"I am like Montu; from the right I shoot with the dart, from the left I seize the enemy.
+I am like Montu; from the right I shoot with the dart, from the left I seize the enemy.
 I am like Baal in his hour, before them; I have encountered two thousand five hundred chariots, and as soon as I am in their midst, they are overthrown before my mares.
-Not one of all these people has found a hand wherewith to fight; their hearts sink within their breasts, fear paralyses their limbs; they know not how to throw their darts, they have no strength to hold their lances."1
+Not one of all these people has found a hand wherewith to fight; their hearts sink within their breasts, fear paralyzes their limbs; they know not how to throw their darts, they have no strength to hold their lances."
+1

-A second military campaign was more favorable: a treaty of eternal friendship was signed between Egypt and the Hittite Empire.
+A second military campaign proved more favorable: a treaty of eternal friendship was signed between Egypt and the Hittite Empire.
 The borders of the country were secure for the first time in three hundred years.

 NUBIAN CAMPAIGN

-Similarly, in the temple of Wadi es-Sebua, built by Ramesses’s viceroy of Kush, inscriptions record the king’s might over the “southern foreign lands”, On a stela at this site, Setau, the viceroy, dutifully reported that “there are no opponents of His Majesty in Nubia”, as “the tribute of the southern countries flows into the treasury” by his command.
+Similarly, in the temple of Wadi es-Sebua, built by Ramesses’s viceroy of Kush, inscriptions record the king’s might over the “southern foreign lands.”
+On a stela at this site, Setau, the viceroy, dutifully reported that “there are no opponents of His Majesty in Nubia,” as “the tribute of the southern countries flows into the treasury” by his command.

 The lands of Kush are pinioned…"2